noah-nuebling/xcode-localization-screenshot-fix/README.md

 Plans to salvage the work in here:

+- I plan to copy the example xcloc files and the gist of these notes to MMF.
 - I plan to copy-paste the utility functions and datastructures from the `PortToMMF` folder over to MMF.
 - The content of NibDecodingAnalysis, UIStringChangeDetector, and NSLocalizedStringRecord, SystemRenameTracker, AnnotationUtility, as well as the External folder could serve as reference for understanding the internal structure of app kit stuff
     - E.g. NibDecodingAnalysis prints the entire structure of the object-tree inside an Nib file,